 Remote learning expectations

-With the immediate onset of a new national lockdown, we would like to remind you all of our plan for any remote learning, should it be required.
+While this period of uncertainty is continuing, we would like to remind you all of our plan for any remote learning - should it be required.
 We fully expect schools to remain open during this period, however, there may be instances where classes or individual children may need to isolate.

 In the event of: